 If you’re getting ahead of the game and baking pies in advance of when you want to serve them (or, should you find yourself with the exciting and rare predicament of having leftover pie), you may be wondering: What is the best way to store pie?
-How long can it sit out on the counter and when does it need to be refrigerated?
-Well, that depends.
+How long can it sit out on the counter, and when does it need to be refrigerated?

-Fruit pies can stand at room temperature for two days.
-If you need to store them longer, wrap them in plastic and put ’em in the fridge for up to another two days—but we hardly think they’ll be around that long.
+- Fruit pies can stand at room temperature for 2 days.
+If you need to store them longer, wrap them in plastic and put ’em in the fridge for up to another 2 days.
+(But we hardly think they’ll be around that long.)